IBM/IBM-Z-zOS/zOS-Workflow/zOS V2.4 Upgrade Workflow/readme.md

-IBM z/OS V2.4 Migration Workflow
+IBM z/OS V2.4 Upgrade Workflow
 ===============================

 Introducing another advancement in z/OS upgrade  assistance!
 (Be aware "upgrade" is the new term for "migration", as of z/OS V2.4.)